tsgsOFFICIAL/CS2-AutoAccept/README.md

 **How does it work?**
 <br>
-It works by capturing a tiny region where the accept button will appear, on the screen that CS:GO is running on every second, and using [OCR](https://aws.amazon.com/what-is/ocr/) to read the text of the buttons.<br>
+It works by capturing a tiny region where the accept button will appear, on the screen that CS2 is running on every second, and using [OCR](https://aws.amazon.com/what-is/ocr/) to read the text of the buttons.<br>
 If it finds the accept button, it takes over your mouse, points it at the button and clicks it, accepting your match for you.

 **Does this work with Panorama UI?**